jingyue202205/CIA-SSD-AI-TRT/README.md

 CIA-SSD-AI-TRT(CIA-SSD ALL IN TensorRT,NMS not implemented in TensorRT,implemented in c++) CIA-SSD consists of five parts:
 - preprocess: generate voxel, it is implemented in voxelGenerator.cu,it is a TensorRT plugin
-- 3D backbone: 3D backbone include 3D sparse conv and 3D subm conv. sparseConv3dlayer.cu is a TensorRT plugin for 3D sparse conv, and submConv3dlayer.cu is a TensorRT plugin for 3D subm conv.
+- 3D backbone: 3D backbone include 3D sparse Convolution and 3D Submanifold Convolution. sparseConv3dlayer.cu is a TensorRT plugin for 3D sparse conv, and submConv3dlayer.cu is a TensorRT plugin for 3D subm conv.
 - neck: this part is mainy implemented by TensorRT aip, because they are all general modules. the function of sparse2Dense.cu is  from sparse tensor to dense tensor
 - head: this part is mainy implemented by TensorRT aip.
 - postprocess: it includes anchorGenerate and decoder, they are implemented by generateAnchorDecode.cu, it is also a plugin.